-The RIGII Children Foundation was officially registered by Janet Eikelenboom in 2009.
+The RIGII Children Foundation was officially registered in 2009 by Janet Eikelenboom.

-Thirteen years ago, her brother died.
-He left three children.
-Janet took care of these children and supported these children.
-From that point of view, she also wanted to help other children in Kenya.
-From Kenya, she knows how living conditions in the country are.
+Her brother died thirteen years ago.
+He has left three children behind.
+Janet has taken care of and supported these children.
+With that in mind, she also wanted to help other children in Kenya.
+Coming from Kenya herself, she knows what the living conditions in the country are like.

-The children who help Janet and the staff in Kenya of the RIGII Children Foundation no longer have parents.
-Their parents have died, among other things, due to the consequences of HIV / AIDS.
-The children live with their grandmothers, who can't offer the children everything they need, such as paying the school fees and school uniforms.
+The children who help Janet and the employees of the RIGII Children Foundation in Kenya no longer have parents.
+Their parents died due to the effects of HIV / AIDS.
+The children live with their grandmothers, who cannot offer the children everything they need such as payment of school fees and school uniforms.

-The school the children are in is kiriko primary school in Kinari.
-Janet has a contact (Paul) at this school who ensures that all children actually go to school.
+The school where the children attend is the Kiriko Primary School in Kinari.
+Janet has a contact person (Paul) at this school who among other things ensures that all children actually go to school.

-The RIGII Children Foundation is not just focused on helping children.
-She also helps the grandmothers who take care of the children, the school and in this way the whole community.
-This is how structurally built on a better existence.
+The RIGII Children Foundation does not only focus on helping children.
+She also helps the grandmothers who take care of the children, the school and in this way the entire community.
+In this way, a better life is structurally built.

-The foundation relies entirely on donations from individuals or companies, but also of selling Kenyan products on various fairs by Janet himself.
+The foundation is completely dependent on donations from private individuals or companies, but also on the sales of Kenyan products on various fairs by Janet himself.

-For donations you can think of financial support, but also old computers or printers, clean and whole clothing, pens, booklets etc ..
-Unfortunately, we cannot use faulty computers and printers.
+With donations you can think of financial support, but also old computers or printers, clean and whole clothing, pens, booklets etc ..
+Unfortunately we cannot use defective computers and printers.